 Can I return to normal activities after treatment?

 Absolutely.
 For the first 24 hours, you should keep your skin protected according to instructions, but after that you be able to go about your normal activities.
-After the first 24 hours, your skin will begin to peel, but you will be able to put on makeup.

 When will I see results?